RadiantBlockchain/radiant-node/doc/dsproof-implementation-notes.md

    It can be enabled by by adding `dsproof` to the debug flags.

 6. Orphans:
-   - DS proofs are stored as either orphans or non-orphans
+   - DS proofs are stored as either orphans or non-orphans.
-   - Orphans are proofs we have received for which the conflicting transaction (or UTXO) has not yet been seen, therefore the proof cannot be validated yet when it is seen.
+   - Under normal circumstances, orphans are proofs we have received for which the conflicting transaction (or UTXO) has not yet been seen, therefore the proof cannot be validated yet when it is seen.
+   - Orphan proofs are never relayed (only non-orphans are).
    - There is a maximum number of orphans (default 65535) but in practice an extra 25% is allowed for performance reasons.
      The high water mark is 1.25 * max = 81918, if exceeded, the oldest